The

 History

-Nowadays upscale shops and art galleries line the streets of River North, but this neighborhood wasn’t always so picture-perfect.
+Nowadays, upscale shops and art galleries line the streets of River North, but this neighborhood wasn’t always so picture-perfect.
 In the late 1800s, River North went by the name Smokey Hollow.
 Pollution from coal deposits, factories, railway yards and shipping ports filled the air with dark fumes, sometimes even obfuscating the sun.

 river-north